vis97c/zoovu-vue/README.md

     npm run dev
 ```

-While "**watch**" mode is available, i recommend to run the dev command at leat once to copy the static assets to the "**public**" directory
+While "**watch**" mode is available, i recommend to run the dev command at least once to copy the static assets to the "**public**" directory

 Also while developing you can optionally provide the enviroment variable "WATCH_BROWSER" to open a different browser than the system default